- Be a United States citizen or permanent resident

 Fall 2018, Spring 2019 or Summer 2019 semesters

-- You must remain full-time thru the 50% refund period of the semester.
-If you drop below full-time before this time then you will be responsible for your entire bill.
+- You must remain enrolled full-time thru the 100% tuition refund point of the semester.
+If you drop below full-time before reaching the 100% tuition refund point, then you will be responsible for your entire bill.

-- If you drop coursework after the 50% refund period of the semester then you will be responsible to pay for dropped coursework but A+ will pay for classes you are still enrolled in.
+- If you drop coursework after the 100% tuition refund point of the semester, then you will be responsible to pay for courses dropped when you are still meeting the full-time enrollment requirement.

-- You must complete 12 credit hours or more to satisfy the full-time course completion requirement (6 hours in summer).
-If you drop below the full-time course completion requirement, you will be ineligible for your following term of enrollment.
+- You must complete 12 credit hours or more to satisfy the full-time course completion requirement (6 credit hours in the summer).
+If you drop below the full-time course completion requirement, you will be ineligible for your next semester of attendance.

-- During the semester of ineligibility, you would need to complete at least enough credit hours to total 12 credit hours when combined with the previous term in order to regain eligibility for the next period of enrollment.
-For example, a student that completed 9 credit hours in the fall term would have to complete a minimum of 3 credit hours in the spring term to regain eligibility for the next period of enrollment.
+- During the semester of ineligibility, you would need to complete at least enough credit hours to total 12 credit hours when combined with the previous term in order to regain eligibility for the next semester of attendance.

 - Any classes taken during the semester of ineligibility would not be covered by A+.